 Thonet is the furniture company that was modernist before the modernists, and – now in its 200th year – outlasted them all, writes John Jervis

-Frankenberg-based firm Thonet will be 200 years old next year.
+Frankenberg-based firm Thonet will be 200 years old in 2019.
 It stands alone as the most influential furniture manufacturer both of Victorian industrialisation and of the modernist explosion, producing the two chairs that define both eras.
 Also, against the odds, it has survived their passing.
 Forced to rebuild in the post-war years, Thonet pursued an astute course, extracting subtle if pragmatic lessons from modern design’s frenzied birth.
 Its avoidance of the gravitational pulls that beset the industry – triviality, transience, dogmatism and luxury – is not just good business.
 It is also good design.